Snowiie27/Snowiie27/README.md

 - 👋 Hi, I’m @Snowiie27
 - 👀 I’m beleive in creation whether it's technological, something illogical or logical, something extraordinary, exceptional creative or something not looking possible
-- 🌱 I’m currently learning my mind that always creates anything impossible to start my to improve my vision in the context of coding era
+- 🌱 I’m currently learning my mind that always create anything impossible to start my to improve my vision in the context of coding era
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: